leangjia/blender_docs/manual/physics/fluid/type/flow.rst

 .. _bpy.types.FluidFlowSettings.velocity_coord:

 Initial X, Y, Z
-   Initial velocity along X, Y, Z coordinates.
+   Initial velocity along X, Y, Z coordinates in world space.
 Can be used in addition to the initial velocity along the :ref:`Normal <bpy.types.FluidFlowSettings.velocity_normal>`.